 Watch the video to learn how cricket balls are manufactured.
-Thanks to Kookabura cricket Australia for creating such a useful resource.
+Thanks to Kookaburra Cricket Australia for creating such a useful resource.

-Then came the brainchild of Kerry Packer--the one day cricket.
-White balls are being used in one day cricket since 1971.
-One of the major reasons to use white balls in one day cricket is that sometimes ODI matches take place at night that is why it is essential to use the ball which has more visibility at night than any other cricket balls.
+Then came the brainchild of Kerry Packer--the one-day cricket.
+White balls are being used in one-day cricket since 1971.
+One of the major reasons to use white balls in one-day cricket is that sometimes ODI matches take place at night which is why it is essential to use the ball which has more visibility at night than any other cricket ball.
 It is proved that white balls are more visible than any color at night so it is considered the best ball for the ODI format.
 Another feature of white balls is that they give more movement in the early segment of an inning.
 But they are not perfect.
 One of the major disadvantages of white cricket balls is that they get dirty too quickly.
 We saw numerous times changing the white balls during one day match.
-Even in 1992 and 1996 World Cup, we saw using two white balls to give the batsman the opportunity to see the ball clearly.
-To solve this problem the latest rule of using a white ball in a one day match is that 2 white cricket balls to be used in an inning from 2 ends.
+Even in the 1992 and 1996 World Cup, we saw using two white balls to give the batsman the opportunity to see the ball clearly.
+To solve this problem the latest rule of using a white ball in a one-day match is that 2 white cricket balls to be used in an inning from 2 ends.
 This looks like a good decision.

 Twenty20 is very short so usually, there is no need to use 2 white balls at a time.
 Only one ball is used in an inning and it is enough.

-After color it is now time to discuss the brand of the cricket balls for international clashes.
-For all ODI matches world famous Kookaburra balls are being used by all international teams unanimously, but there is a slight difference when it comes to the Test cricket.
-Except India and England all teams use Kookaburra ball.
+After color, it is now time to discuss the brand of the cricket balls for international clashes.
+For all ODI matches world famous Kookaburra balls are being used by all international teams unanimously, but there is a slight difference when it comes to Test cricket.
+Except for India and England, all teams use Kookaburra ball.
 When India plays at their home they use SG cricket balls and when England hosts Test matches, they use Duke cricket balls.